MariusQuabeck/magic-device-tool/README.md

 # Version 1.0 - magic-device-tool

-A simple and feature full batch tool to handle switching multiple Operating Systems (Ubuntu, Android, Cyanogenmod and Phoenix OS) on your mobile devices
+A simple and feature full batch tool to handle switching multiple Operating Systems (Ubuntu Phone / Ubuntu Touch, Android, Cyanogenmod and Phoenix OS) on your mobile devices

 Contact
 -------